csmyth95/ai-tutor/backend/server/context.md

 ## Main Goals
 ### Summarise PDF
 #### LLM Context
-Using an open source LLM from huggingface, create an API route to summarise a PDF document and return the output in the API response.
+Using a gemini open source LLM from huggingface, create an API route to summarise a PDF document and return the output in the API response.
 The API route will receive the full PDF and a user ID.
 Secure the API route.
 The user must be logged in to be able to upload a PDF.
 Describe any limitations of taking a full PDF in an API.
 Do you recommend a better approach?
 Store the full PDF in AWS S3 using an AWS S3 sdk.
 Ensure that the PDF is tied to a specific user ID and stored in a logical folder structure and a unique name for easy retrieval.